pipme/template-pypackage/README.md

 # A simple template for python packages.

-The primary aim for this template is for prototyping python projects (usually machine learning related) that follow some good conventions.
+The primary aim of this template is for prototyping python projects (usually machine learning related) that adhere to good conventions.
 Conda environment is supported for development via `environment.yml`.

 To create a new python project using this template, run: